pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 2. Using JupyterLab
 3. Downloading Lab Materials
 4. Introduction to Jupyter Notebooks
-5. Uploading completed labs to Box
+5. Uploading completed labs to Canvas

 ---